Good Invoicing Practice

 2. Ensure your company address (including postcode) is shown on the Invoice.
 Missing details may result in delayed payment or returned Invoices.
 Your postcode is essential as this allows us to pay the correct site within our accounting system.
 Failure to provide your postcode could result in incorrect payments.
 Please ensure all relevant telephone, fax numbers and email addresses are also provided as this will allow us to contact you quickly if there is any reason why your invoice cannot be processed.

 3. Highlight which organisation you are billing.
 This must be the organisation / client Address only and not the individual hospital Address.
 If the organisation name, organisation ID or payables code is missing from the invoice/ credit it will be returned as NHS SBS will be unable to process it.
-For more details on organisation codes visit our page.

 4. Clearly identify if the item is an invoice or credit note.
 If this is not stated your invoice / credit may be returned.